 Our mission is to provide financial assistance to ANY non-profit organizations that have a strong presence in and serve residents of Franklin County, Vermont.
 We encourage all members to submit nominations for consideration.
 As you prepare for your presentation be sure to review the Charity Nomination Form.
 This form will ensure that you have the key information you’ll need to present when you nominate.
 Used in conjunction with the tips below, the nomination form will guide you in giving a detailed and professional presentation (but don’t forget the “heart” story!)

-If your name is selected, you have up to 5 minutes to talk about your charity (please, no PowerPoint presentations or videos), about what kind of impact it makes and the intended use of 100 Women Who Care-Franklin County’s donation.
+If your charity is selected, you or a representative from the charity will have up to 5 minutes to talk about the charity (please, no PowerPoint presentations or videos), about what kind of impact it makes and the intended use of 100 Women Who Care-Franklin County’s donation.
 Talks will be timed and you will be informed when time is up.
 Please be respectful of the time limit.
 After your talk, there will be a 5 minute Question and Answer period where members can ask questions or add comments about the organization.
 Use the time you have been given to make an impact.

 Here are a few tips:

 KNOW THE FACTS!
 Practice your elevator speech.
 You need to be able to talk about the work the organization does in under 1 minute.
 People get lost easily by drawn out explanations.
 Write down what it is, how they accomplish their mission and who is affected.
 Then wrap that around a few sentences and viola! you’ve got your pitch.
 If you want to nominate an organization but don’t know the necessary details, do the research and brush up on the organization so you can make a solid pitch.